AmineF0/healthyCorp/README.md

 => We then did a profound Sociometric Analysis Framework where we proposed a method to calculate the key relationships ( after creating the cognitive profiles for each employee).
 We used a proposed method after checking out other methods and criticizing said methods.
 (Granovetter’s theory and Moreno’s sociometry theory)

-All theories and discussions are in the article.
+All theories and discussions are in the article ( provided in teh repo)